Feature Flags and

 Split Testing for

-Continuous delivery and constant innovation involve several teams working together across an organization.
-Split is the hub that gives each team in your organization what it needs to help you meet your product KPIs.
+While using feature flags, continuous delivery and constant innovation involve several teams working together across an organization.
+Built for engineers, product managers, data scientists, and software architects, Split is the hub that gives each team in your organization what it needs to help you meet your product KPIs.

 - Make the production launch a “non-event.”

 - Minimize time spent on rollbacks or emergency fixes that will eat into my next sprint's work.